ebelious/Self-Hosted/Install Open-WebUI with local hosted Ollama - Linux.md

 ** **Note**, some Models are not multi modal, thus are not able to generate images.

-Some Medels for Image Generation:
+Some Models for Image Generation:
 - llama3
 - llava